Space Shuttle Challenger disaster: Cause and time of death

 The crew cabin, which was made of reinforced aluminum, separated in one piece from the rest of the orbiter.
-It then traveled in a ballistic arc, reaching the apogee of 65000 ft approximately 25 seconds after the explosion.
+It then traveled in a ballistic arc, reaching an apogee of 65000 ft approximately 25 seconds after the explosion.
 At the time of separation, the maximum acceleration is estimated to have been between 12 and 20 times that of gravity (g).
 Within two seconds it had dropped below 4 g, and within ten seconds the cabin was in free fall.
 The forces involved at this stage were probably insufficient to cause major injury to the crew.

-At least some of the crew were alive and at least briefly conscious after the breakup, as the Personal Egress Air Packs (PEAPs) were activated for Smith and two unidentified crewmembers, but not for Scobee.
+At least some of the crew were alive and conscious after the breakup, as Personal Egress Air Packs (PEAPs) were activated for Smith and two unidentified crewmembers, but not for Scobee.
 The PEAPs were not intended for in-flight use, and the astronauts never trained with them for an in-flight emergency.
 The location of Smith's activation switch, on the back side of his seat, indicated that either Resnik or Onizuka likely activated it for him.
 Investigators found their remaining unused air supply consistent with the expected consumption during the post-breakup trajectory.

 While analyzing the wreckage, investigators discovered that several electrical system switches on Smith's right-hand panel had been moved from their usual launch positions.
 The switches had lever locks on top of them that must be pulled out before the switch could be moved.
 Later tests established that neither the force of the explosion nor the impact with the ocean could have moved them, indicating that Smith made the switch changes, presumably in a futile attempt to restore electrical power to the cockpit after the crew cabin detached from the rest of the orbiter.

-On July 28, 1986, NASA's Associate Administrator for Space Flight, former astronaut Richard H. Truly, released a report on the deaths of the crew from physician and Skylab 2 astronaut Joseph P. Kerwin.
+On July 28, 1986, NASA's Associate Administrator for Space Flight, former astronaut Richard H. Truly, released a report on the deaths of the crew from physician and Skylab 2 astronaut Joseph P. Kerwin: